top-nav-button-tickets

 BE PART OF THE MAGIC

-In this page you can find the in-person auditon dates for the 2023 - 2024 Season.
+In this page you can find the in-person auditon dates for Valley Youth Theatre's mainstage performances.
 If you have any questions, check out our AUDITION FAQ below or join our Mailing List to get the latest announcements about upcoming auditions.
 We also announce our auditions in our social media.

 *AUDITION DATES SUBJECT TO CHANGE